How to avoid sneaky car dealer tricks

 The interest rate is understandably the first thing most of us look at when considering a car financing deal, but you need to be very wary of low interest rate offers.
+You should always compare all low interest rate car loans.
 If the rate on offer is much lower than what you’ve found elsewhere, chances are there will be a catch or a clause in the contract to help offset such a low rate.
 For example, the car’s sale price may be non-negotiable, or the loan term may be longer than expected.

 Remember: if a finance deal sounds too good to be true, it probably is.

 This old chestnut has become increasingly common in the age of online car sales.
 It works as follows: the dealer advertises a car at an amazingly low price, which quickly convinces you to pay them a visit.
 Unfortunately, by the time you make it to the showroom, that amazing deal has miraculously “just” been sold.
 But that’s no problem – the dealer has a whole lot full of other vehicles that are “much better deals” anyway and you can rest assured he’ll be more than happy to sell them to you.

 There’s not much you can do to avoid this trick, but make sure you recognise it when it occurs and don’t fall into the dealer’s trap.

 Focusing on monthly payments